Crockpot Chicken Parmesan Soup (Slow Cooker)

 This crockpot soup recipe calls for raw chicken breast, because the crockpot will fully cook the chicken during the cooking time.

 However, if you have some cooked chicken on hand and would rather use that, you definitely can!
+And if you have even more cooked chicken on hand after that, try it in place of shrimp in my shrimp wonton soup.

 But, if you add cooked chicken at the beginning of the cooking time, the meat would get very dried out.